 If you’re not already using a full mobile security app on your phone, then this is the best solution for dealing with the ads.
 Options here include ESET Mobile Security & Antivirus and Malwarebytes Anti-Malware.

 Ad Network Detectors

 You should also consider using an ad network detector.
-These apps are designed to detect connections between your phone and known ad networks, and block them.
+These apps are designed to detect connections between your phone and known ad networks and block them.
 This should put an end to popup advertisements on your phone.

 Several strong options are available, but we believe you should take a look at AppBrain Ad Detector and Lookout Security & Antivirus (previously Ad Network Detector).
-Addons Detector, meanwhile, gives you the information you need to investigate what ads are being displayed by which apps, as well as where they are served from.
+Addons Detector, meanwhile, gives you the information to investigate what ads are being displayed by which apps, as well as where they are served from.
 This might not be particularly useful, but it’s certainly worth being aware that the information is available.

-Deleting The Ad-Serving Apps
+Deleting Ad-Serving Apps